RittgerLabGroup/SPIRES_2025_0_1/README.md

 >> ver
 ```

-3. I think that the standard CURC matlab does activate these Toolboxes, but if
+3. [OPTIONAL] I think that the standard CURC matlab does activate these Toolboxes, but if
 you find that you need to install some others, another way to get addon details is:

 ```